debabrata-mandal/RummyPulse/README.md

 ### Firebase Setup
 1. Create a Firebase project at [Firebase Console](https://console.firebase.google.com)
-2. Add your Android app to the project
+2. Add your Android app to the project (package: `com.example.rummypulse`)
 3. Download `google-services.json` and place it in the `app/` directory
 4. Enable Firestore Database in Firebase Console
+5. Configure Firebase Authentication (Email/Password)

 **Note**: The `google-services.json` file is gitignored for security.
 For local development, you need to add your own Firebase configuration file.
 For CI/CD builds to work with real Firebase, you need to set up a GitHub Secret.